Variance Reduced EXTRA and DIGing and Their Optimal Acceleration for Strongly Convex Decentralized Optimization: Non-accelerated Variance Reduced EXTRA and DIGing

 \begin{corollary} Suppose that Assumptions \ref{assumption_f} and \ref{assumption_w} hold with $\omega=\frac{\sqrt{2}}{2}$.
 Use the zero-sample strategy if $\kappa_c^2\geq\max\{\kappa_s,n\}$.
 Then the VR-DIGing method in Algorithm \ref{extra} requires the time of $\bO((\kappa_b+\kappa_c^2)\log\frac{1}{\epsilon})$ communication rounds and $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$ stochastic gradient evaluations to find $\x^k$ such that $\E_{\xi^k}[\|\x^k-\x^*\|^2]\leq\epsilon$. \end{corollary}

 \begin{remark} $ $ \begin{enumerate} \item The communication complexity of VR-DIGing has a worse dependence on $\kappa_c$ than that of VR-EXTRA.
 This is because EXTRA uses $\U=\sqrt{\frac{\I-\W}{2}}$ in problem (\ref{problem_consd}), while DIGing uses $\U=\I-\W$.
 From Lemma \ref{non-acc-lemma-uni}, we see that different choice of $\U$ gives different order of $\kappa_c$. \item From Table \ref{table-comp}, we see that EXTRA and VR-EXTRA have the same communication complexity, and DIGing and VR-DIGing also have the same communication complexity.
-Thus extending EXTRA and DIGing to stochastic decentralized optimization does not need to pay a price of more communication cost theoretically. \item Running VR-EXTRA and VR-DIGing with $mn$ samples needs the time of $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$ stochastic gradient evaluations, which is the same as that of running the single-machine VR methods with $n$ samples when we ignore the communication time.
+Thus extending EXTRA and DIGing to stochastic decentralized optimization does not need to pay a price of more communication cost theoretically. \item When $\kappa\leq\max\{\kappa_s,n\}$, running VR-EXTRA and VR-DIGing with $mn$ samples needs the time of $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$ stochastic gradient evaluations by parallelism, which is the same as that of running the single-machine VR methods with $n$ samples when we ignore the communication time.
 On the other hand, when we run the single-machine VR methods with $mn$ samples, the required time increases to $\bO((\kappa_s+mn)\log\frac{1}{\epsilon})$.
-Thus the linear speedup is achieved by parallelism when $n$ is larger than $\kappa_s$. \item Both in theory and in practice, we can choose a larger mini-batch size $b$ than the particular choice given in Algorithm \ref{extra}, at the expense of higher stochastic gradient computation complexity than $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$.
+Thus the linear speedup is achieved when $n$ is larger than $\kappa_s$.
+The situation of $\kappa>\max\{\kappa_s,n\}$ is more complicated because at each iteration, some machines would be computing gradients, while others would be idle if the zero-sample is chosen.
+Parallelism is destroyed and the actual running time would be larger than the time of $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$ stochastic gradient evaluations. \item Both in theory and in practice, we can choose a larger mini-batch size $b$ than the particular choice given in Algorithm \ref{extra}, at the expense of a higher stochastic gradient computation complexity than $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$.
 However, the communication complexity remains unchanged.
-See the proof of Lemma \ref{non-acc-lemma-rate}.
+See the proof of Theorem \ref{non-acc-theorem}.
 Denote $\tau$ to be the ratio between the practical running time of performing one communication round and one stochastic gradient computation.
-If $\kappa_s+n\leq \tau(\kappa_b+\kappa)$, that is, communications dominate the total running time, we can increase the mini-batch size to $\frac{\max\{\overline L_f,n\mu\}}{\max\{L_f,\kappa\mu\}}\frac{\tau(\kappa_b+\kappa)}{\kappa_s+n}$, which does not increase the total running time of $\bO(\tau(\kappa_b+\kappa)\log\frac{1}{\epsilon})$. \end{enumerate} \end{remark}
+If $\kappa_s+n\leq \tau(\kappa_b+\kappa)$, that is, communications dominate the total running time, we can increase the mini-batch size to $\frac{\max\{\overline L_f,n\mu\}}{\max\{L_f,\kappa\mu\}}\frac{\tau(\kappa_b+\kappa)}{\kappa_s+n}=\tau$, which does not increase the total running time of $\bO(\tau(\kappa_b+\kappa)\log\frac{1}{\epsilon})$. \end{enumerate} \end{remark}